yusuf-husayn/dos-ddos-lab/dos-ddos-lab/README.md

 **Key Findings** This attack is largely a historical case study against fully patched modern kernels, but remains a useful test against older or specifically vulnerable targets like Metasploitable2, which is intentionally left unpatched for training purposes.

+Observed that Metasploitable2 dropped the malformed fragments due to modern kernel handling, confirming it is resilient against legacy PoD attacks.
 ---

 ## 8. Simulated DDoS Stage